 Just a short car ride west of Denver is the beautiful town of Dillon, Colorado!
-It’s home to one of the largest fresh water sources in the state: the beautiful Dillon Reservoir.
-With plentiful hiking and water activities, this is another fun fall destination, and even a great day trip from Denver.
+It’s home to one of the largest freshwater sources in the state: the beautiful Dillon Reservoir.
+With plentiful hiking and water activities, this is another fun fall destination and even a great day trip from Denver.

 Moab Road Trip

 If you want to see more of the beautiful state of Colorado, including spectacular fall foliage, then a Denver to Moab road trip is highly recommended.
-With unbelievable scenery, you’ll be able to view the stunning aspen trees turn from green to yellow in the most picturesque settings.
+With unbelievable scenery, you’ll be able to view the stunning aspen trees turning from green to yellow in the most picturesque settings.

 #2 – Phoenix, Arizona